MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/content.md

 ### Welcome to Part 1 of the tutorial series on basic exploratory data science!

+> NOTE: Add realistic scenario to connect to students.

 This tutorial is geared towards introductory data science students at the Make School Product College.

 You should have the following prerequisite skills: